Small Businesses – Big on Wellness

 Part 1: Introduction, Overview, and Instructions (about 20 min tops)

 Keep this brief.
-The subtile above is self-explanatory, You may also want to cover ground rules.
+The subtile above is self-explanatory, You may also want to cover ground rules and start with a quick, fun icebreaker, such as a Playful Ritual.

 Part 2: Lightening Talks (about 30 min tops)